Title I Parent and Family Engagement Policy and Compact

-- Support two-way communication between families and staff through the assistance of a parent liaison for outreach, support during parent conferences, liaison between home and school when new families transition, communicating critical information to parents about student progress, and serving as a point of contact for questions for families.
+- Support two-way communication between families and staff through assistance of a parent liaison for outreach, supporting during parent conferences, liaison between home and school when new families transition, communicating critical information to parents about student progress and serving as a point of contact for questions for families.

 - Expand access for family participation in informational meetings and learning sessions through PTA meetings and bi-weekly parent coffees.